Explore Pro Hart Artwork

 Pro Hart’s family moved to Broken Hill in 1940 so Pro and his brother Bob could attend Marist Brothers college.
 He completed his education and started work in the mines and after a twelve-hour shift painted long into the night and weekends.
 This period in Pros life forged a strong Christian spirit and his compassion for the ‘ordinary folk ‘.
 The time underground instilled in him a deep passion to record in his art the realities and harshness, not only of a miner’s lot, but life in general.
 With this interesting background it is no wonder that his art reflects the true character of Australia and Australians.

 Pro was also a sculptor.
 He began sculpting in the 1960’s using ceramics, bronze and silver before discovering steel, which he considers to be his best medium.
 Many of Pro’s sculptures can be found in and around Broken Hill town and in his Pro Hart Gallery.

-In 1962 a gallery director in Adelaide, South Australia discovered him.
-As a result of his first exhibition, the Pro Hart legend was born.
+In 1962 a gallery director in Adelaide, South Australia discovered Pro Hart Art.
+As a result of his first Pro Hart art exhibition, the Pro Hart legend was born.
 Since that time Pro developed a highly individualistic semi-primitive style, depicting scenes typical of the Australian outback.
 Working in oils and water colours with both brush and pallet knife and using vivid colours true to the harshness of the outback, his paintings have won world acclaim.